abhiramasonny/jaithon/ROADMAP.md

 Each step lands green, on its own, and is worth having if 3.4 stops there.

-    1. arena capacity, both arenas, one tunable            DONE
+    1. arena capacity, both arenas, one tunable            DONE  -13%
-    2. attribution dump prints qualifiedName + file:line
+    2. the attribution dump names a function unambiguously  DONE
-    3. _join stops building a string one character at a time
+    3. _join stops building a string one character at a time DONE
-    4. range-limited unseal/seal, with its two-stencil test
+    4. range-limited unseal/seal, with its two-stencil test DONE  (not a speedup -- kept for shape; see JAITHON_JIT_ARENA_WINDOW)
     5. jaiChunkCfg + tests/vm/test_chunk_cfg.c + the gate
-    6. the two wire-constant gates
+    6. the two wire-constant gates                          DONE
     7. structural intern keys, behind a switch
     8. only then: a total meet over SlotKind, with the lattice laws (commutativity, associativity, absorption) checked exhaustively by a